-Chopin's feminist narrative marks a turn toward the anti-naturalist, selfreferential agenda of modernism as a liberating mode of behavior in life and art.
-Yet neither Edna nor Chopin achieves such liberation, and not simply because of the heroine's suicide.
+Chopin's feminist narrative marks a turn toward the anti-naturalist, self-referential agenda of modernism as a liberating mode of behavior in life and art.
+Yet neither Edna nor Chopin achieves such liberation and not simply because of the heroine's suicide.
 Both women remain trapped in habits of thought they oppose, conceptual systems that prove so pertinacious that they saturate the very act of opposition.

-(Gilmore 60) view of this paradox, it seems more plausible to argue that literary texts (as, indeed, all acts of world making) are always and inevitably negotiations with given ways of making sense of the world.
-I have tried to provide an example of such ongoing negotiations by tracing the "transgressive impulse" through various phases of Chopin's literary production, thus linking The Awakening with a whole body of short fiction from which it is usually separated or with which it is at any rate not meaningfully connected.1 What I want to do in this complementary essay is to provide another case study for a view of fiction as a form of cultural negotiation by drawing on Kate Chopin's first novel, At Fault (1890), which is one of her earliest literary works. written after her husband and her mother had died and after she had taken up writing fiction.
+Is it possible, one would like to know, to escape such complicity?
+How can one liberate oneself entirely from existing "habits of thoughts", since liberation necessarily implies reference to the phenomenon from which one wants to disengage oneself?
+In view of this paradox, it seems more plausible to assume that literary texts (as, indeed, all acts of world making) are always and inevitably negotiations with given ways of making sense of the world.
+I have tried to provide an example of such ongoing negotiations by tracing the "transgressive impulse" through various phases of Chopin's literary production, thus linking The Awakening with a whole body of short fiction from which it is usually separated or with which it is at any rate not meaningfully connected.
+What I want to do in this complementary essay is to provide another case study for a view of fiction as a form of cultural negotiation by drawing on Kate Chopin's first novel, At Fault (1890), which is one of her earliest literary works, written after her husband and her mother had died and after she had taken up writing fiction.
 As Per Seyersted and others have pointed out, Chopin submitted the novel for publication but was unable to find a publisher and had to publish it privately.
-Not until the edition of her collected works by Seyersted in 1969 was it widely accessible.2 This provides another chapter in a, by now, familiar story of neglect of her work, but while the balance has been adjusted with regards to many of her other works, At Fault has found relatively little attention.
+Not until the edition of her collected works by Seyersted in 1969 was it widely accessible.
+This provides another chapter in a, by now, familiar story of neglect of her work, but while the balance has been adjusted with regards to many of her other works, At Fault has found relatively little attention.
 The reason is not hard to guess: Compared with The Awakening and most of her other work, Chopin's first novel appears rather conventional, both in terms of subject matter and literary form.
 The book has, in other words, little or no usefulness for the purpose of radical self-definition.
-What it can do, however, is to illustrate in an interesting way a negotiation between dominant cultural values and genre patterns on the one hand, and a wish for individual self-assertion on the other, which Chopin pursued throughout her literary career.
+What it can do, however, is to illustrate in an interesting way a negotiation between dominant cultural values and genre patterns, on the one hand, and a wish for individual self-assertion on the other, which Chopin pursued throughout her literary career.
 At the same time, At Fault can illuminate the difficulties Chopin encountered at the beginning of this search - difficulties which made ever new renegotiations necessary for which fiction provided a welcome space of experimentation.
 In this exploration by means of fiction, Louisiana French played a crucial role.
-Thus, a discussion of Chopin's first novel can also help us specify the uses and complex function which the signifier "French" plays in her work.
+Thus a discussion of Chopin's first novel can also help us specify the uses and complex function which the signifier "French" plays in her work.
 A clarification of the role of this "French" element, most often represented by Creole culture in her early work, is crucial for understanding not only the course Chopin pursued in her writing but also the problems she ran into.